-- 1. The Chair of the Accreditation Board will assign three representatives of the Board to work as a team to consider each application for accreditation and will designate one member as the chair of the team.
-These representatives of the Board may be either regular or ad hoc members on the Board.
-Assignments should include representation of basic researchers, applied researchers, methodologists, and conceptualizers approximately proportionally to the emphases of a program of studies being considered by a team. - 2.
-The Chair will assign two members of the team to site visit the applying program of study.
+- 1. The chair of the Accreditation Committee will assign three representatives of the committee to work as a team to consider each application for accreditation and will designate one member as the chair of the team.
+These representatives may be either regular or ad hoc members of the Accreditation Committee.
+Teams should include basic researchers, applied researchers, and those who study methods and concepts approximately proportionally to the emphases of a program of study being considered by a team. - 2.
+The chair will assign two members of the team to visit the applying program of study.
 The site visit team and the program will establish a date that is mutually convenient for the visit. - 3.
-The members of the team conducting the site visit will inspect all relevant training facilities, will interview administrators, will interview students enrolled in the program, and will inspect library holdings in behavior analysis to ascertain whether they are appropriate for the requested accreditation. - 4.
-The members of the team conducting a site visit will prepare a written report describing the findings of the site visit. - a) The report will be sent to the program within 30 days of the completion of the visit.
-The report will contain a recommendation of the accreditation status to be awarded the program.
-This recommendation is advisory to, but not binding on, other bodies that will consider the program for accreditation. - b) The program shall acknowledge receipt of the report and may file with the Board a written response to the report.
-The response shall be filed within 30 days of the receipt of the report.
+The members of the team conducting the site visit will inspect all relevant training facilities, interview administrators and students enrolled in the program, and inspect library holdings in behavior analysis to ascertain whether they are appropriate for the requested accreditation. - 4.
+The site visitors will prepare a written report describing the findings of the site visit. - a) The report will be sent to the program within 30 days of the completion of the visit.
+The report will contain a recommendation of accreditation status.
+This recommendation is advisory to, but not binding on, the ABAI Executive Council. - b) The program shall acknowledge receipt of the report and is required to send the committee a written response.
+The response shall be sent within 30 days of the receipt of the report.
 However, upon written request, the period for responding may be extended for an additional 30 days.
-The program shall include in its response any objections, corrections, additional facts, exhibits or comments it has to the report.
-Any statement of facts in the report which are not disputed in the response shall be deemed by the committee to be undisputed. - c) The final version of the site visit report shall be sent to the chair of the Board.
+The program shall include in its response any objections, corrections, additional facts, exhibits, or comments it has to the report; additionally, an action plan in response to recommendations of the site visitors should be included.
+Any statement of facts in the report that are not disputed in the response shall be deemed by the committee to be undisputed. - c) The final version of the site visit report shall be sent to the chair of the committee.
 The site visitors shall consider any objections raised by the program when they prepare the final version of the report; if objections have been raised, they shall be included with the final version of the report. - 5.
-The chair of the Board will send to each member of a team all of the materials collected for a particular application for accreditation prior to the annual ABAI convention. - 6.
-The three-member team will hold, at the convention hotel, an accreditation hearing, with one or more representatives of a program of studies, in conjunction with the annual ABAI convention. - 7.
-The accreditation hearing will focus on whether a program of studies meets the minimum standards and what would strengthen the program of studies. - 8.
-The three-member team will vote on whether to recommend that a program of studies be accredited.
-The team will also prepare a list of suggestions aimed at strengthening the program of studies.
-The vote,
+The chair of the committee will send all materials to a member of the committee who did not attend the site visit for an independent review and recommendation. - 6.
+The chair of the Accreditation Committee will make a report summarizing the votes, recommendations, and suggestions of the site visitors and reviewers for the consideration of the ABAI Executive Council. - 7.
+The Executive Council will make the determination to approve or deny accreditation. - 8.
+The ABAI office will prepare letters regarding accreditation or denial, and the letters will be sent, with the signatures of the chair and the president of ABAI, to the program representative and the university president.
+This letter will also provide detailed suggestions about ways the program of study may be strengthened. - 9.
+If the ABAI Executive Council votes that a program should not be accredited, the representative of that program has the right to appeal. - 10.
+Complaints against the actions, as distinct from the decisions, of the site visit team should be sent to the chair of the Accreditation Committee.
+The complaints should: - a) be written and signed